 If you want something a little bit different,are triangular smart light panels you can shape into whatever design you like.
 Connect them to Apple HomeKit to activate different scenes.
 There’s even a rhythm add-on, so your panels and music will work in sync.
-If you’re looking for a less expensive way to add some color to your space, another great option is the , a HomeKit controllable Multi Color LED Light strip; it comes in at 6.6 feet, and additional extensions can be added on for greater flexibility.
+If you’re looking for a less expensive way to add some color to your space, another great option is the , a HomeKit controllable Multi Color LED Light strip.
+The ribbon comes in at 6.6 feet, and additional extensions can be added on for greater flexibility.

 Switches and smart plugs

-“Hey Siri, dim the bedroom light.”lets you voice-control your lights, set your lights on a schedule, and optimize your lights based on the bulbs you’re using and prevent flickering.
+“Hey Siri, dim the bedroom light.”
+Thelets you voice-control your lights, set your lights on a schedule, and optimize your lights based on the bulbs you’re using and prevent flickering.
 With Apple HomeKit, you can tell Siri to turn the lights off for bedtime, or you can have her set the lights to brighten in the morning.
 The is also compatible with HomeKit, and you can even install the switch without a neutral wire.

 Another option is to go with a smart plug, which lets you control devices you plug in (think lamps, holiday lights, or even appliances).
 Thelets you control a plugged-in device with your voice or phone when you connect it to Apple HomeKit.
-For an even smaller version, you may prefer the , which offers app control, timers, and energy management options for anything you plug in. also lets you control your plugged-in device with your phone or voice through Apple HomeKit.
-But in addition to being a smart plug, it’s also a meter that tracks how much power your device is using, so you can conserve more energy and save on electricity costs.
+For an even smaller version, you may prefer the , which offers app control, timers, and energy management options for anything you plug in.
+The also lets you control your plugged-in device with your phone or voice through Apple HomeKit.
+The plug also works with Alexa and Google Assistant.